Voyagerroc/gemini-github-repo-hunter-pro/README.md

 - Additional trusted trend-data sources
 - Refinements to the maintenance/community scoring rubrics
 - Localization of trigger phrases for other languages
+- Platform adapters for other agent tools (Cursor, Windsurf, etc.)